shahdalhaj/Databases-Homework/week-2/mandatory/2-ecommerce-db/task.md

 ## Submission

-Below you will find a set of tasks for you to complete to set up a databases of students and mentors.
+Below you will find a set of tasks for you to complete to set up a database for an e-commerce app.

 To submit this homework write the correct commands for each question here:
 ```sql